Bickley (band)

-Bickley was an American punk rock band from Houston, Texas, United States, from 1995 until 2001.
+Bickley is an American punk rock band from Houston, Texas, United States, originally active from 1995 until 2001.
 The band's name is a word derived from Robert De Niro's character in Taxi Driver, Travis Bickle.

 Influenced primarily by the likes of The Vindictives, The Queers and Screeching Weasel, Bickley delivered a simple yet powerful sound.
 Bickley's first full-length studio recording was Pogo Au Go-Go (PaperDoll), a full-length CD issued in 1996.
 They quickly developed a loyal following in the Houston, Texas area.
 By 1998, Bickley had been picked up by Fearless Records, and the Pogo Au Go-Go CD was re-released under that label.
-In late 1998, Bickley released their second CD Kiss The Bunny, also on Fearless records.
+In late 1998, Bickley released their second CD, Kiss The Bunny, also on Fearless records.
 By this time their fan base extended across the US, and they often toured the Southwest US region, with short stints across the West Coast, East Coast, and the Deep South.

-Bickley's final release Fat, Drunk and Stupid captured their raucous live show at their favorite venue, Fitzgerald's, in Houston Texas.
+Bickley's final release, Fat, Drunk and Stupid, captured their raucous live show at their favorite venue, Fitzgerald's, in Houston Texas.
 Fat, Drunk and Stupid was released in August 2001 through PaperDoll Records.

 Bickley were also noted by the music press for the adult content of their songs, and the unique character of lead singer Ben Fondled's voice.